Nigerians in Diaspora Decry INEC’s Poor Conduct of Presidential Election

 Seriki Adinoyi in Jos

-The Nigerians in Diaspora Organisation (NIDO) has expressed disappointment over the failure of the Independent National Electoral Commission (INEC) to transmit electronically the presidential election results into its server from the polling units as promised.
+Nigerians in Diaspora Organization (NIDO) has expressed disappointment over the failure of the Independent National Electoral Commission (INEC) to transmit electronically the presidential election results into its server from the polling units as promised, noting that, “The inability of INEC to fulfill the anticipated electronic transmission of the results of the elections to the INEC server was very disappointing, and this greatly punctured the trust of the voters in the sanctity and transparency of the electoral process.

-It noted that, “the inability of INEC to fulfill the anticipated electronic transmission of the results of the elections to the INEC server was very disappointing, and this greatly punctured the trust of the voters in the sanctity and transparency of the electoral process.”
+Chairman of Nigerians in Diaspora- America, Dr. Ezekiel Macham and his Europe’s counterparts, Dr. Bashir

-Chairman of NIDO, America, Dr. Ezekiel Macham, and his Europe’s counterparts, Dr. Bashir Obasekola, disclosed this at the weekend in Jos, during a press conference while presenting the 2023 election observers mission of NIDO on the Presidential and National Assembly elections.
+Obasekola disclosed this on Saturday in Jos during a press conference while presenting the 2023 election observers mission of Nigeria in Diaspora Organization on the Presidential and National Assembly elections.

 NIDO said, “INEC should urgently reverse this trend for the sake of sustainability of our democracy.
-INEC should maximise the potential for transparency that BVAS and IReV provide.”
+INEC should maximize the potential for transparency that BVAS and IReV provide.”

 Macham acknowledged INEC’s determination to bring on board new innovations with a view to improving the electoral process, but said NIDO was displeased with the systematic failure of the Commission to ensure instantaneous transmission of results to IReV at the conclusion of voting at the polling units as earlier planned.